comexr/audio-presets/README.txt

       downloading the preset "Headphones_pulse/easy.json" to the output folder Next, open the preset drop-down menu in the program and click the 2 curved arrows of the preset you want to apply to the current output device.
 Say you've plugged in headphones, please click the 2 curved arrows behind "Headphones".
-Then unplug the headphones so the speakers are beign used and click on the curved arrows behind the model specific preset.
+Then unplug the headphones so the speakers are being used and click on the curved arrows behind the model specific preset.
 Now when you plug in your headphones again, the program will automatically switch to the headphone preset.
     - There's a script available to handle the configuration automatically, but please note that this script is experimental.
+If you experience any issues while using this script, please contact: l.bruins@laptopwithlinux.com

-      If you experience any issues while using this script, please contact: l.bruins@laptopwithlinux.com Here's how you can use the script:
+      Here's how you can use the script:
       1. Clone the git repository
         git clone https://github.com/comexr/audio-presets.git